Huitziii/charlesbordet.com/_posts/en/2018-09-29-extract-pdf.markdown

 This is where you must look into the document to spot some patterns that would help us detect where the speeches start and end.

-It’s actually fairly easy since all speakers are introduced with “Mr.” or “Mrs.”.
-And the president is always called “The President:” or “The Acting President:”
+It’s actually fairly easy since all speakers are introduced with "Mr." or "Mrs.".
+And the president is always called "The President:" or "The Acting President:"

 Let’s get these rows: